popsolutions/openventilator/02_FlowDriver/WoodenBellows/Instructions.md

 Time: 0:20 to 1:00

-Draw circles on the roughly 6 mm MDF.
+Draw circles on the roughly 6 mm MDF or acrylic.
 While doing this, **mark the center** (we'll need it later).
 Use a diameter for the circles of the tyre diameter + 25 and + 30 mm.
 Make 2 of each, according to this table.

 | Tyre diameter | Small diameter disks | Large diameter disks | Notes
 |---------------|----------------------|----------------------|-----------------------------------